 - Severe asthma and other respiratory ailments

-The list is not meant to be exclusive – you may have a condition that isn’t on the list but still prevents you from working.
-But you may have to submit even more documentation to show the SSA that your condition is severe enough to count as a disability.
+The SSA has a long list of disabling conditions, available here.
+The list is not meant to be exclusive – you may have a condition that is not present on the list but still prevents you from working.
+But you may have to submit even more documentation to show the SSA that your claims are accurate.

 You have a right to appeal, giving you another chance at approval.
-We have seen many cases where people were denied the first time around, but won approval on appeal.
+We have seen many cases where people were denied the first time around but won approval on appeal.
 It is important to understand, though, that there is a reason your application was denied.

-You can’t keep appealing forever—eventually you will use up your appeals.
+You can’t keep appealing forever; eventually, you will use up your appeals.
 If your final appeal is denied, you will be unable to get benefits without starting the whole process over again.
 In the meantime, you have no benefits and no income.
 To give yourself the best chance of approval, get a lawyer on your side as soon as possible.